aiven/aiven-docs/docs/products/dragonfly/howto/migrate-aiven-redis-df-console.md

 While the migration is in progress:

--   You can close the migration wizard by clicking **Close window** and return later to check the progress.
-You can keep track of the migration progress by checking the service overview page.
+-   You can close the migration wizard by clicking **Close window** and return later to monitor the progress.
+Check the service's **Overview** page to track the migration progress.

 -   To stop the migration, clicking **Stop migration**.
 This action will preserve the data already migrated to Aiven.